My Story with ME/cfs

 My face was numb on one side, which still happens and is an alarm signal.
 I couldn’t listen to anything either.
 Memory problems & not remembering what someone just said to you.
 My speech is still weird.

 I’m being honest when I say, sometimes I can hardly believe I survived it.
-But I did & I carry on.
-Thanks to my faith in God, my dear, dear husband, my children, my friends, my family (especially my mum), my GP, 2 Neurologists, 2 Occupational therapists & a number of test technicians.
+But I did and I carry on.
+Thanks to my faith in God, my dear, dear husband (who has to had to fight my corner and shout my corner and still does), my children, my friends, my family (especially my mum), my GP, 2 Neurologists, 2 Occupational therapists and a number of test technicians.
 And ultimately dogged perseverance.

 Where to from here?